We've all heard about the research on kids and tv - too much is bad, SpongeBob is worse.

 Franny's Feet (DVD)

 Franny stays with her Grandfather at his shoe store and each time a new pair of shoes gets dropped off for repair, Franny uses her imagination to visit where the shoes would go.
-Kids are introduced to all kinds of environments from around the world during Franny's visits.
-This is also a PBS show but isn't aired regularly in some areas.
+Kids are introduced to all kinds of environments & cultures from around the world during Franny's visits.
+Franny"s Feet is also a PBS show but isn't aired regularly in some areas so check your library for the DVD.

 Add-on Activity: Let your kids go through your shoes and ask them to imagine where each pair of shoes would go.
 Hiking boots?
 Dress shoes?
 Scuba flippers :)